Trigger warning: abuse, coercive control, loss, and family court trauma.

 But that’s not my life.

 That’s the version she was told.
 The version her stepmother handed her, thick with lies and bitterness and some strange twisted fantasy.
-It isn’t the truth—not even close.
-That version has been reshaped, retold, repurposed so many times it became her reality.
+It isn’t the truth, not even close.
+That version has been reshaped, retold, repurposed so many times it became her reality but I was never a dancer, never addicted, and never lost my kids to anything - they were taken from me by her father and he knows full well what really happened.

-I have two children that I raised.
-And I have two who were adopted away from me as babies—children I wasn’t allowed to know.
-I don’t know what version of me they’ve been given.
-I don’t know what they believe.
+I have two children I raised.
+Two adopted away as babies, children I wasn’t allowed to know.
+I don’t fully know what version of me they’ve been given.
+I don’t think I'll ever know what they believe.

 This post is public because I don’t play games.
 No cryptic subtweets.
 No vaguebooking.
 Just the truth, raw and honest, in my own damn voice.